Ant Road Workers

 A few paragraphs on, the authors note another curious fact: The foraging area of an average colony (or “superorganism,” in the authors’ view) is 1.03 hectares, which “happens to be approximately the same ‘ecological footprint,’ or average amount of land utilized to sustain one person, in developing countries.”

 This entry was posted on Monday, December 22nd, 2008 at 8:14 am and is filed under Congestion, Etc., Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.